 Know your licenses and tax

-For products not on the positive list, it is worth considering working with a licensed local agent or third party company who can help navigate the often complex paperwork involved in the registration process.
+For products not on the positive list, it is worth considering working with a licensed local agent or a third-party company that can help navigate the often complex paperwork involved in the registration process.
 Standard tariffs, tax and VAT will be included on the products and vary depending on the product in question and the price of the product.
 VAT and duties are usually paid by the buyer at the time of purchase.

 Get your logistics in place